Luke-Beekham/ShipTesting/README.md

 ## Current Progress
 1. I have figured out the controls for the ship!!
 You move forward and backward with w/s and turn left/right with a/d.
 2. I added a enemy that follows you.
+3. I added Lazers and a Lazer heat value

 ## Things that will be added